wp-plugins/wordfence/readme.txt

 caused the problem.
 However we do scan for old version of timthumb for good measure to make sure they don't cause a security hole on your site.

+= Does Wordfence Security support IPv6? =

+Most definitely!
+As of Wordfence version 6.0.1 we fully support IPv6 with all security functions including country blocking, range blocking, city lookup, whois lookup and all other security functions.
+If you are not running IPv6 Wordfence will work great on your site too.
+We are fully compatible with both IPv4 and IPv6 whether you run both or only one addressing scheme.

 == Screenshots ==